ir-lab/intprim/README.md

 ## Used By

-This library has been developed by Joseph Campbell at Arizona State University with contributions from Simon Stepputtis, Michael Drolet, and Heni Ben Amor.
+This library has been developed by Joseph Campbell at Arizona State University with contributions from Simon Stepputtis, Geoffrey Clark, Michael Drolet, and Heni Ben Amor.
 This library (or variations thereof) has been successfully utilized in the following works:

 [J. Campbell and K. Yamane.
 Learning Whole-Body Human-Robot Haptic Interaction in Social Contexts.
 International Conference on Robotics and Automation (ICRA) 2020.](https://arxiv.org/pdf/2005.12508.pdf)